 3. Indulge your sweet tooth in Hammond’s Candy Factory

 Free candy?
 Yes please!
-A Denver institute since 1920, Hammond’s Candy Factory offers free tours where visitors can go behind the scenes to see exactly how lollipops, candy canes and other classic Hammond’s Candies are pulled and stretched into the treats we’ve come to love.
+A Denver institute since 1920, Hammond’s Candy Factory offers free tours where visitors can go behind the scenes to see exactly how lollipops, candy canes (affiliate link) and other classic Hammond’s Candies are pulled and stretched into the treats we’ve come to love.

 And the best part – there are free candy samples as part of the tour.
 Hammond’s runs these tours every half an hour during business hours, and they last for about thirty minutes.

 4. Enjoy some music at the City Park Summer Jazz series